 Getting Off The Ride

-I started with the book Unbroken by Lauren Hillenbrand, dove into George Friedman’s Flashpoints, and finished by re-reading Essentialism by Greg McKeown.
+I started with the book Unbroken by Lauren Hillenbrand, then dove into George Friedman’s Flashpoints, and finished by re-reading Essentialism by Greg McKeown.

 What I learned